Six Important Skills That Require No Talent

 It is imperative to possess the ability to accept feedback and constructive criticism from your supervisors and peers without being defensive.
 Unfortunately, sometimes we struggle with this and take the critique as an attack on our work.

-In the heat of the moment, it can be a challenge for some to respond calmly to the person giving the feedback, but remember they are just trying to be helpful.
-View this time as an opportunity to learn and grow professionally.
 Be open to change and new perspectives.
 This is a chance to improve your skills and the end product.
-Be a good listener and remember to say thank you for the feedback.
-Make sure to ask any questions you may have so you fully understand the critiques.
+Be a good listener and remember to thank them for the feedback.
+Make sure to ask any questions you may have so you fully understand the suggestions for improvement.

 This is by no means an exhaustive list, but it is a good place to start taking steps to becoming more successful in the workplace.
-Begin employing these practices and your co-workers will notice the change!
+It’s not about having a specific set of work skills related to your daily responsibilities.
+It’s about maximizing the soft skills that benefit you, your team, and your employer — no matter what your job is.

-It’s not about having “skills” but about controlling things that can’t be trained.
 Do you possess many of these skills?
-Get in touch with a recruiter today for your next opportunity!
+Get in touch with an AIS recruiter today for your next opportunity!